12 Completely Outdated SEO Practices You Should Avoid

 The behavioral data now has helped Google make changes like this (and many others) that are common sense, clean-up moves.

-Run a good company and offer great products and/or services under the brand name, and Google will do work of making your brand visible when it’s relevant to the people searching for it.
+Run a good company and offer great products and/or services under the brand name, and Google will do the work of making your brand visible when it’s relevant to the people searching for it.

 Face it.
-There was a time in our world when crappy content could still rank well.
+There was a time in our world when crappy content could rank well.

 Oh, how times have changed.

-Stolen content, thin content, keyword-stuffed content, non-credible content — there was a time when all of this could get by search engine crawlers and regurgitated back to users as worthy results.
+Stolen content, thin content, keyword-stuffed content, non-credible content – all of this could get by search engine crawlers and regurgitated back to users as worthy results.

 But no more.